Some of the key issues

 Women have a right to live free from violence and the fear of it, and to be treated fairly by our criminal justice system.
 But women in the UK still face persistent levels of violence.
 At least 1 in 4 women experience domestic violence in their lifetime, and between 1 in 8 and 1 in 10 women experience it annually.
 Less than half of all incidents are reported to the police, but they still receive one domestic violence call every minute in the UK.

-Violence against women (VAW) is one of the most persistent forms of gender inequality in our society and while successive governments failed to take sufficient action, it continues to the next generation: 42% of young people say they know girls whose boyfriends have pressured them into sex.
+Violence against women and girls (VAWG) is one of the most persistent forms of gender inequality in our society and since successive governments have failed to take sufficient action, it continues to the next generation: 42% of young people say they know girls whose boyfriends have pressured them into sex.

 Violence, including sexual violence against women and girls, is still not being treated with the same professionalism as other crimes.
-Support for women who experience violence very much depends on a woman’s postcode, and is failing to respond to the diverse needs of women.
+Support for women who experience violence very much depends on a woman’s postcode, and the support available does not have the capacity to respond to the diverse needs of women.
 Even before the current austerity measures that have seen funding for violence against women’s services cut, over 1 in 4 local authorities in Britain had no specialised violence against women support services at all.

-This in a context where it is estimated that VAW costs not only lives, but around £40 Billion each year.
+This in a context where it is estimated that VAWG costs not only lives, but around £40 Billion each year.

 Women in Prisons